proddata/crate/docs/general/builtins/scalar.rst

 ..
 NOTE::

-    If the ``CURRENT_TIMESTAMP`` function is used in :ref:`sql-ddl-generated-columns` it behaves slightly different in
+    If the ``CURRENT_TIMESTAMP`` function is used in :ref:`ddl-generated-columns` it behaves slightly different in ``UPDATE`` operations.
-    ``UPDATE`` operations.
 In such a case the actual timestamp of each row update is returned.

     The return value of expressions ``CURRENT_TIMESTAMP`` and ``CURRENT_TIME`` depends on the system clock and the JVM implementation.